Accessibility statement

 • some third-party content.

-East Sussex Portals are partially compliant with Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
+East Sussex Portals are 100% compliant with Web Content Accessibility Guidelines version 2.1 A standard, AA standard and 98.1% compliant AAA standard due to the non-compliances listed below.

 How the Adults Portal was tested:

-• The Portal was tested in SortSite and Silktide in September 2022 for compliance with the WCAG Level A and Level AA, and these tests have been carried out internally.
+• The Portal was tested in Silktide in April 2025 for compliance with the WCAG Level A, Level AA and Level AAA.
+These tests have been carried out internally.
 The results are reviewed, prioritised, corrections applied and, where necessary, passed to our Portal software suppliers for consideration.
 Various fixes will also be applied in future upgrades.

 • These Portals are configurable by each local authority who uses them.
 However, the suppliers review the base application code for the Portals on a regular basis to ensure that any reported accessibility or security issues are addressed or scheduled for future releases.
 The suppliers also use a mixture of browser plugins such as Wave WebAIM for chrome, SortSite and aXe for auditing, to analyse the applications accessibility performance.